 12. Anxiety Medication

 Anxiety is the source of many of the behavior problems dog parents struggle with at home, on road trips, and at the park.
-To help protect your dog from presenting a danger to themselves and others, try the some of the ideas provided above.
+To help protect your dog from presenting a danger to themselves and others, try the some of the natural ideas provided above.
 Note also that anxiety may be a symptom of serious underlying issues, so if anxiety is ongoing and persistent, seek professional advice from your veterinarian.